jsubei/IRDTunaAtlas/README.md

 ## Updates

 The input data are expected to be updated on a yearly basis by FAO and IRD.
 This update is managed by a set of dedicated scripts:
- - IRD legacy SQL code: the persistent storage of data is ensured by a PostgreSQL / Postgis database / multi-dimensionnal data warehouse
+ - **IRD legacy SQL code**: the persistent storage of data is ensured by a PostgreSQL / Postgis database / multi-dimensionnal data warehouse
   -- first version has been set up by Jean Jacques Lechauve in early 2000's -- a second version has been set up in 2015 by Paul Taconet, Emmanuel Chassot, Julien Barde
- - IRD legacy R code: the current R code is mainly coming from -- a translation in R of previous Fortran code (Alain and Viveca Fonteneau) achived by Julien Trollet -- the packaging of previous R code within a workflow: Paul Taconet, Emmanuel Chassot, Julien Barde.
+ - **IRD legacy R code**: the current R code is mainly coming from -- a translation in R of previous Fortran code (Alain and Viveca Fonteneau) achived by Julien Trollet -- the packaging of previous R code within a workflow: Paul Taconet, Emmanuel Chassot, Julien Barde.
 See Paul Taonet github repositories [rtunaatlas](https://github.com/ptaconet/rtunaatlas) and [rtunaatlas_scripts]https://github.com/ptaconet/rtunaatlas_scripts)
- - IRD and FAO/FIRMS Tuna Atlas update to manage previous IRD workflow with geoflow and related package to manage OGC standards (provided by Emmanuel Blondel)
+ - **IRD and FAO/FIRMS Tuna Atlas update** to manage previous IRD workflow with geoflow and related package to manage OGC standards (provided by Emmanuel Blondel)

 ## Other resources